MicrosoftDocs/win32-pr.de-de/desktop-src/direct3d11/d3d11-effect-function-syntax.md

 ---
 # <a name="effect-function-syntax-direct3d-11"></a>Effect-Funktionssyntax (Direct3D 11)

-Eine Effect-Funktion wird in HLSL geschrieben und mit der in diesem Abschnitt beschriebenen Syntax deklariert.
+Eine Effect-Funktion ist in HLSL geschrieben und wird mit der in diesem Abschnitt beschriebenen Syntax deklariert.

 ## <a name="syntax"></a>Syntax